mohamedelsaid056/MVC.bookifyapp.aspdotnet/README.md

 - Serilog is configured to read from the configuration file.
 - Hangfire dashboard is accessible at `/hangfire` and is restricted to admin users only.

-## Scheduled Tasks

-The application uses Hangfire to run the following recurring jobs:

-- `PrepareExpirationAlert`: Runs daily at 2 PM
-- `RentalsExpirationAlert`: Runs daily at 2 PM

 ## Glimpse of the working solution
 Demo Link: -http://mohamedbookifyapp1.runasp.net/